 Ladies, don’t expect sex to bring the two of you closer together.
 I mean, you may feel closer, but he likely doesn’t.

 You see, men and women are wired completely differently.
 Women unfortunately tend to expect more after sex.

 It is important to understand the chemical reactions that take place in a woman’s body in order to avoid unhealthy bonding with a bad partner.
-This unique hormone’s drug-like effects can last for days and can easily have women falling for the wrong type of partner.
+Oxytocin’s unique drug-like effects can last for days and can easily have women falling for the wrong type of partner.

 Perhaps you’re tired of trying to convince your girlfriends that the guy you’re dating is a ‘good match’?
 Do you hear yourself saying “I love the way he makes me feel when we are together or I feel so connected when I’m with him.”